Computer Ergonomics to prevent Carpal Tunnel Syndrome

 Seating

-Buy a sturdy and adjustable Computer Chair that fits you properly.
+Buy a sturdy and Ergonomic Office Chair or Ergonomic Computer Chair that fits you properly.
 You may need to visit a specialty office store or ergonomic office products company to find suitable products.
-The chair needs to height adjustments, depth adjustment, and lumbar support.
+The chair needs to allow height adjustments, depth adjustment, and provide lumbar support.
 The Business and Institutional Furniture Manufacturer’s Association has Chair fit guidelines.

 Workstation